The Devonshire Group is made up of a number of related businesses:

 - The Lismore Estate and Lismore Castle & Gardens – our estate and hospitality business in Ireland.

-For simplicity throughout this policy, ‘we’ and ‘us’ refers to the organisations listed above.
+For simplicity throughout this notice, ‘we’ and ‘us’ refers to the organisations listed above.

 The law on data protection sets out a number of different reasons for which a company may collect and process your personal data, including: